sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 The Template Engine is the first feature available on SendGrid's new API architecture.
-As a result, interacting with the endpoints described here is different than the other existing APIs, so please read carefully!
+As a result, interacting with the endpoints described here is different than the other existing endpoints, so please read carefully!

 {% anchor h2 %}
 Authentication
 {% endanchor %}

-To authenticate, add an <code>Authentication</code> header to your API request that contains a base64-encoded <code>username:password</code>
+To authenticate, add an <code>Authorization</code> header to your API request that contains a base64-encoded <code>username:password</code>
 string.
 Read more about [basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication#Client_side).